Prednisone Side Effects

 In children receiving prednisone for acute lymphoblastic leukemia (ALL), prednisone may cause behavioral symptoms including aggression, insomnia, mood fluctuations, depression, manic behavior and euphoria.
 Most children no longer experience these symptoms after they stop therapy.

-Side Effects in Women vs. Men
+Prednisone Side Effects in Women and Men

 Warnings and Precautions